weaveworks/weave-gitops-private/docs/weps/WEP-002-Weave-gitops-recover.md

 Whenever possible, we will allow the user to override the default opinion(s) used in commands.
 To do this, wego will have a configuration file with parameters and default values in it.
 This configuration file will also be stored in the cluster as a configmap.
 The first wego command issued should create this config file.

-This configuration will live in the Wego repo so that other users who might be running additional wego commands against the repo will be using the same configuration.
+This configuration will live in the wego app repo so that other users who might be running additional wego commands against the repo will be using the same configuration.

 Each target cluster will have this configmap installed in it.
 However, in phase 1 there is only a single target cluster.